AxonFlow for Energy & Utilities

 Deployment options for energy

-Energy companies have the strictest infrastructure requirements of any industry.
-OT networks are air-gapped.
-Change management processes require months of lead time.
-Regulatory compliance demands that governance data never leave the network perimeter.
-AxonFlow supports three deployment modes, with self-hosted being the primary path for energy:
+Energy companies have some of the strictest infrastructure requirements of any industry.
+OT networks may be air-gapped or heavily segmented.
+Change management processes can require months of lead time.
+Regulatory compliance often demands that governance data remain inside a defined network perimeter.
+AxonFlow supports three deployment modes, with self-hosted being the primary path for sensitive energy workloads:

-All three modes support the same feature set.
-Self-hosted deployment includes the circuit breaker, kill switch, HITL approval gates, full audit logging, and all policy enforcement capabilities -- nothing is cloud-dependent.
+All three modes support the same core governance feature set.
+Self-hosted deployment includes the circuit breaker, kill switch, HITL approval gates, audit logging, and policy enforcement capabilities without relying on AxonFlow SaaS for runtime decisions.
+External model providers, telemetry, and operational integrations remain deployment choices.
 See Deployment Mode Matrix for the full comparison and Licensing for tier details.

 Getting started